 Truth be told, it took me a while to get up the courage to make my own homemade yogurt.
 After all, it was hard to believe that the creaminess and consistency of store bought yogurt could even be reproduced at home.
 I thought for sure you must need some sort of huge, magic yogurt making machine to pull that off.

-Note: You'll want to be kind of picky with the type of milk you choose for this homemade yogurt.
-Whole milk will make the creamiest yogurt, but 2% or even 1% could also work.
+So as mentioned, you literally only need two ingredients for this recipe: a few tablespoons of regular or Greek yogurt, and milk.
+You'll want to be kind of picky with the type of milk you choose though.
+Whole milk will make the creamiest yogurt, but 2% or 1% milk will also work.
 (I would avoid skim milk to achieve optimal results.)
 More importantly, make sure to choose a brand that isn't "ultra-pasteurized".
 Just look for a pasteurized option instead.
 I have tried both and unfortunately the ultra-pasteurized versions just don't work well.

 This is not to say you'll be in the kitchen all day!
 The prep and setup is pretty quick, under 30 minutes, but the time it takes to culture your yogurt in the Instant Pot is at least 6 hours.